-- Optionally, apply laminate glue under the laminate planks.
+- Optionally, apply laminate glue under the planks.

-- Reassemble the laminate planks and lock them with the lock mechanism.
+- Reassemble the planks and lock them with the lock mechanism.

 - Use a rubber mallet to tap the planks together.

-After you reassemble the laminate planks, allow 3-5 days for the planks to acclimate before using them.
+After you reassemble the planks, allow 3-5 days for the planks to acclimate before using them.

 Glue Won’t Fix Separating Laminate Floors